StylWebDev/StylWebDev/README.md

 <p>
  - My full name is <b>Konstantinos Stylianou</b> for friends <b>Kostas</b>.
 I love Technology Especialy Coding.
 <br><br>- From young age i loved computers and had a dream to attend the informatics industry.
 After lots of effort and studies i fulfied my dreams and entered department of informatics of <strong> <u style="color:yellow;">University Of Western Macedonia (UOWM)</u></strong>, in October 2019.
+Finally on October of 2025 i managed to get my Bachelor Degree Of Computer Science.
-<br><br>- Last year i decided to start my coiding journey as  a Front End Web Developer!
+<br><br>- Before 2 years decided to start my coiding journey as a Front End Web Developer!
-<br><br>- Untill now, i managed to master Tailwinds CSS, JavaScript & TypeScript and also Vue JS Framework.
+<br><br>- Untill now, i managed to have strong knowledge on JavaScript/TypeScript and master Tailwinds CSS and Vue JS Framework.
+I also have a good knowledge of Node JS, Nest JS, mySQL and some basic knowledge on React, Java & Python.
-<br><br>- Currently, i am on military and stopped working that much.
-But I try my best to improve my Vue projects and also take node js, php & react courses in order to improve my skills and become a full stack developer.
+<br><br>- Currently, i am fulfying my military service working as a seller in Kastoria's Military BX and doing my inernship at Anveto Marketers.
+Idont have so much time to code... but i'm giving my best to improve my projects and also take php & react courses in order to improve my skills and become a full stack developer.
 </p>

 <br>